Older boars may develop a condition called impaction. Impaction is very common in older boys and very rare females.

 A good diet with lots of hay, and give them different kinds of hay.
 Make sure they like it and are eating it.

-A large cage to encourages exercise (with an energetic companion) will help keep your boars healthy.
+A large cage to encourage exercise (with an energetic companion) will help keep your boars healthy.
 Exercise is good at keeping the gut moving and things flowing normally...

 If your Guinea pig does suffer from impaction, you should help them clean out their bums every day to prevent a build-up of matter.
 Doing it every day is not only more comfortable for your piggy but it is also less smelly for you and easier to do.